swiftlang/swift-evolution/proposals/0332-swiftpm-command-plugins.md

 The exact form of the notification and approval will depend on the CLI or IDE that runs the plugin.
 SwiftPM’s CLI is expected to ask the user for permission using a console prompt (if connected to TTY), and to provide options for approving or rejecting the request when not connected to a TTY.

+Note that this approval needs to be obtained before running the plugin, which is why it is declared in the package manifest.
+There is currently no provision for a plugin to ask for more permissions while it runs.

 An IDE might present user interface affordances  providing the notification and allowing the choice.
 In order to avoid having to request permission every time the plugin is invoked, some kind of caching of the response could be implemented.

 SwiftPM or IDEs may also provide options to allow users to specify additional writable file system locations for the plugin, but that would not affect the API described in this proposal.

 ### Invoking Command Plugins

-In the SwiftPM CLI, command plugins provided by the package or its dependencies are available as verbs that can be specified in a `swift` `package` invocation.
+In the SwiftPM CLI, command plugins provided by a package or its direct dependencies are available as verbs that can be specified in a `swift` `package` invocation.
 For example, if the root package defines a command plugin with a `do-something` verb — or if it has a dependency on a package that defines such a plugin — a user can run it using the invocation:

 ```shell
 ❯ swift package do-something